 10 Facts About Living Conditions in Australia

-- Education is High-Quality – The average student scored a 502 in subjects such as reading literacy, math and sciences in the Programme for International Student Assessment, an impressive score above the OECD average of 486.
-The average Australian will spend 21 years in school compared to the OECD average of 17 years.
-Of note, 80 percent of adults have completed upper secondary education.
+- Education is High-Quality – The average student scored a 499 in subjects such as reading literacy, math and sciences in the Programme for International Student Assessment, an impressive score above the OECD average of 488.
+Of note, 84 percent of adults have completed upper secondary education.

 - Life Expectancy is Continuously Increasing – Thanks to improvements within the public health care sector and progressions in medical care, life expectancy is improving with a significant increase over the past few decades.
-Life expectancy stands at 83 years of age, three years higher than the average of 80 years in the Southern Hemisphere.
+Life expectancy stands at 83 years of age, two years higher than the average of 81 years in OECD countries.
 Notably, the country provides mental health interventions and headspace centers to adolescents for a more healthy upbringing to decrease the number of suicides.

 - Air Quality Ranks High – Australia’s government has taken drastic measures to reduce air pollution, implementing the National Clean Air Agreement.
 The country’s livability has increased and impacted health and produced a positive environment despite a few concerns of high peaking airborne pollutants in some cities.

-- Water Quality is Sufficient in Some Areas – In urban areas, 90 percent of Australians have access to acceptable water quality but in the regional areas, only 70 percent of households have access to clean sources.
+- Water Quality is Sufficient in Some Areas – In urban areas, 90 percent of Australians have access to acceptable water quality.
+However, in South Australia and Western Australia, the level of satisfaction with water quality was below 70 percent.
 Due to the continuous change in climate, local water utility companies have to make a few accommodations on account of quality resulting in some areas failing acceptable water standards, such as Southern and Western Australia.

 - Home Affordability is Declining – In Australia, owning a home is a main priority, but the number of homeowners has had a significant decrease since the 1980s due to high interest rates and an increase in housing prices in areas like Sydney.
 Due to this, there is an increase in household renters from 26 percent to 31 percent.